Voting After Dobbs

 The first moral principle of medicine, “Do No Harm,” should be the first rule of voters and of the magistrates themselves.
 That moral principle does not mean that a Christian is obligated to vote for every candidate who opposes abortion, either, but that a Christian’s agency cannot be drafted into materially furthering evil with any immediate degree.
 Forseeably, there could be pro-life candidates whose personal moral turpitude leaves a voter unable to support them.
 Conscientious objection is a viable argument to pursue when candidates are equally unsuited.
 No person should violate their conscience when voting.
 Other situations may mean that a Christian cannot vote for main party candidates or should write one in.

 Let’s do a philosophical experiment to consider what a Christian should do when confronted with a less-than-ideal scenario where a viable pro-life candidate is not available.
 At a principled level, it is not clear to me that a Christian is sinning to the point of triggering church discipline when he or she votes for [X,Y] over and against [X,Z] when X is evil, Z is evil, but Y is not.
 In that case, their vote does nothing to promote X since X is a fixed outcome.
 Yet since they can make a difference concerning Y and Z, it’s arguably better, or least we might say they are morally permitted, to therefore vote for [X,Y].
-It could be permissible, then, to vote for a candidate who would seek to narrow abortion access even if total abolition is not yet politically possible.
+It could be permissible, then, to vote for a candidate who would seek a narrower abortion regime overall when measured against a more aggressively pro-abortion candidate, even if total abolition is not yet politically possible.
 It also seems better, for example, to vote for a candidate who opposes gender transitions but who also supports a fifteen week ban on abortion than a candidate who seeks to expand abortion and support gender “transitions.”
 The interest of justice is advanced as we aspire to make abortion increasingly outlawed, even though political realities prevent us from accomplishing everything we would like in the immediate term.

 Without calculations like the above, many Christians in other countries would be unable to vote since there is virtually no pro-life coalition with candidates who can reasonably advance the pro-life cause.
 In a situation where no pro-life alternative is available, a Christian should still act in their power to vigilantly bring attention to abortion and to see pro-life political views gain traction in their context by whatever means appropriate.
 For example, a private citizen could start a pro-life non-profit, organize to draft pro-life candidates, do pro-life advertising in local media, and write pro-life opinion columns in their local paper.
 The lack of a pro-life candidate, of course, is a tragic reality.
 But it is a reality that Christians living in a fallen age will have to consider as ideals are often not available to choose from.
 Where ideals are not available, a Christian should always work to reduce the risk to the unborn.
 Then again, it would be entirely conscionable for a Christian to abstain entirely from voting altogether.